YannicAmir/ai-system-flutter/README.md

 ## Car Factory Analogy

-I like to look at Agentic Systems like car factories.
-In a car factory you put in some sort of request, materials, & plans (your inputs) and get out a car (output).
-In between there are humans and machines, with certain responsibilities, completing processes and subprocesses.
-Also, you may want to have several factories just in case one or more go down, so you can continue to produce cars.
-So how does this connect?
+I like to look at Agentic Systems like car factories: raw inputs (materials, plans, requests) go in, and a finished car comes out.
+In between, humans and machines each play specific roles, completing processes and subprocesses.
+You might also have multiple factories so that if one goes down, production continues.

-This Agentic System takes in inputs (mocks, prompts, etc) and produces code for mobile app (the output or "car").
-There are many custom agents that have specific responsibilities -- for instance the UI Builder responsible for implementing the the UI from a given Figma mock (via connecting to Figma's MCP server).
-There are `.github`, `.agents`, and `.claude` "factories" that all build the same app, just in case you hit a session limit with Claude Code, you can switch over to Antigravity etc. etc.
+This system works the same way.
+Inputs (Figma mocks, prompts, etc.) go in, and Flutter code comes out.
+Custom agents each have defined responsibilities -- for example, the UI Builder responsible for implementing the UI from a given Figma mock (via connecting to Figma's MCP server).
+The `.github`, `.agents`, and `.claude` directories act as separate "factories" that all build the same app, so if you hit a session limit in one (e.g., Claude Code), you can seamlessly switch to another.

 ## Upcoming

-Once I finish building out the user-facing AI features (chat, SEC-filing analyzer), I may make the agentic system, that I use to build my serverless function app, public in a separate repo as well.
-They cover RAG & Vector DBs (with Pinecone), Agentic System observability (with LangGraph, LangSmith, and LangChain), and Agentic System eval & CICD (with DeepEval / Confident AI).
-Specifically for: Node.js, TypeScript, and Python.
+Once I finish the user-facing AI features ( chat and SEC filing analyzer), I may open-source the agentic system I use for my serverless function app in a separate repo.
+That system covers:

+- RAG and vector databases (Pinecone)
+- Agentic system observability (LangGraph, LangSmith, LangChain)
+- Agentic system evals and CI/CD (DeepEval / Confident AI)

+Stack: Node.js, TypeScript, and Python.